CWALabs/SkyCMS/Docs/StorageConfig.md

 ## Cloudflare R2 (S3-compatible)

 Cloudflare R2 is S3-compatible.
 With SkyCMS you’ll provide your Account ID, bucket name, and S3-style credentials (Key ID/Secret).
-Some SDKs also require a custom endpoint like `https://<account-id>.r2.cloudflarestorage.com`.

 Quick setup guide: see [Cloudflare R2 access keys for SkyCMS](./Cloudflare-R2-AccessKeys.md) to find your Account ID and bucket, and to generate an S3 API token (read/write/delete).